posmishka/linux/server/Basic setup.md

 passwd $username

-a) visudo - *adduser under the root to give him sudo access*
+a) adduser under the root to give him sudo access
+	visudo

 	root		ALL=(ALL)       ALL
 	yourname		ALL=(ALL)       NOPASSWD:ALL